kammradt/kontrol-api/README.md

 ## What :question:

+> I needed to turn off the server due costs :(

 You can access the raw API [here](http://spring-course-env.us-east-1.elasticbeanstalk.com/)
 (The documentation is missing and will be made with swagger in the future)